Table of contents

 To catch a glimpse of Franz Kafka’s Prague roots and understand his works better, many fans of Kafka go to Prague.
 With the city well-preserved over the years, they can visit the places Kafka used to frequent when he lived there.
 There are also several sculptures and museums dedicated to him.

 If you’re one of the many fans wanting to pay homage to the surrealist writer, here are the places you ought to visit on your trip to Prague.

 Náměstí Franze Kafky

-Start your tour at the place where Kafka was born in U Radnice 5 in Josefov.
+Start your tour at the place where Kafka was born in U Radnice 5 in Josefov, also known as the Kafka House Prague.
 Franz Kafka was born to Julie and Hermann on the third of July 1883.
 They lived in a neighborhood at the edge of a Jewish ghetto.
-Their home was located at the northeast corner of the square, just a few steps from the Church of St. Nicholas.
+The Kafka House in Prague was located at the northeast corner of the square, just a few steps from the Church of St. Nicholas.
 The actual building he was born in was burnt down, but the doorway remained intact and was preserved even after the house was rebuilt.

 Today, the place is marked with a bust of Kafka and a small plaque that commemorates his birth.
 Inside is a small exhibition dedicated to him.
 The area is also now called the Franz Kafka Square in honor of him.